Women’s Health

 Are your periods heavy?

-This is when intervention is necessary, as the quality of a woman’s life will be clearly affected with such restrictions.
+This is when intervention is necessary, as the quality of a woman’s life will clearly be affected with such restrictions.

 What are the symptoms?

-You may experience cramping with heavy periods and other symptoms but sometimes no other symptoms are presented if the reason for heavy periods cannot be medically explained.
+You may experience cramping with heavy periods and other symptoms, but sometimes no other symptoms are presented if the reason for heavy periods cannot be medically explained.

 What are your choices?

 Natural solutions to heavy periods can be beneficial when trying to ensure that your hormones are balanced.
-If you have too much oestrogen production in your body the lining of the womb can build up more than normal.
+If you have too much oestrogen production in your body, the lining of the womb can build up more than normal.
 This can be addressed through prescriptive nutrition and supplementation in the shorter term which will support woman who are in the areas where they are very nutrient deficient and also address the hormones that are out of balance which maybe the cause of heavy bleeding.

 Weight Management